RenderKit/ospray/README.md

 volumes/geometries and each rank can have as many regions as needed.
 As long as the regions are disjoint/convex the data will be rendered correctly.
-In this demo we either generate a volume, or load a RAW volume file if one is passed on the commandline.
+In this demo we either generate a volume, or load a RAW volume file if one is passed on the command line.

 ### Loading a RAW Volume

 To load a RAW volume you must specify the filename (`-f <file>`), the data type (`-dtype <dtype>`), the dimensions (`-dims <x> <y> <z>`) and the value range for the transfer function (`-range <min> <max>`).
-For example, to run on the [CSAFE dataset from the demos page](http://www.ospray.org/demos.html#csafe-heptane-gas-dataset) you would pass the following arguments:
+For example, to run on the [CSAFE data set from the demos page](http://www.ospray.org/demos.html#csafe-heptane-gas-dataset) you would pass the following arguments: